azuredevcollege/aidevcollege/day1/AzureMachineLearningService/challenges/challenge_04.md

 ![alt text](../images/04-automl-process.png "AutoML Process")

-Give our new dataset a name or selecting a existing one.
+Give our new dataset a name and select the `pima-indians-diabetes.csv` select it from **`aidevcollege/day1/AzureMachienLearningService/data`**, and upload it into the Azure Machine Learning User Interface.
 For this challenge we will use a cleansed version the data set with headers here:  [`pima-indians-diabetes.csv`](../data/pima-indians-diabetes.csv)

 ![alt text](../images/04-automl_dataset.png "AutoML Dataset")